Finsler metrics of weakly isotropic flag curvature: Acknowledgments

 \section{Acknowledgments}

-Research is supported by the National Science Foundation of China (11371209), National Science Foundation of Zhejiang Province (LY13A010013), Scientific Research Fund of Zhejiang Provincial Education Department (Y201326630), Ningbo Natural Science Foundation (2013A610101) and K.C.
+The author would like to thank the referees for their helpful comments.
+Research is supported by the National Science Foundation of China (11371209), National Science Foundation of Zhejiang Province (R18A010002, LY13A010013) and K.C.
 Wong Magna Fund in Ningbo University.